![]() |

 Similarly, the amount of water that is produced depends only on the amount of propane burnt.
 So far so good.
 But what if the problem does not say which reactant is in excess?
 How can you decide which one it is?

-The reaction above shows what happens when copper metal is dissolved in nitric acid.
+The equation above shows what happens when copper metal is dissolved in nitric acid.
 How many moles of nitrogen monoxide gas (NO) are made when 2.00 mol copper (Cu) are placed in a solution containing 5.00 mol nitric acid (HNO3)?
-In order to answer the question, we have to know which chemical is the limiting reactant.
-In the balanced chemical equation for the reaction there is an 8:3 ratio for nitric acid to copper metal.
-The given amounts in the question have a 5:2 ratio.
-See below:
+One reactant or the other will be used up first.
+When it is, the amount of product being made can no longer increase.
+If we calculate the amount of product expected for both reactants, then whichever one ends up making less was the limiting reactant.
+And the amount calculated for that reactant is the amount that is actually made.

 3 mol Cu 5.00 mol HNO3 × ----------- = 1.88 mol Cu 8 mol HNO3

 It is often the case that limiting reactant problems will give only the masses of the reactants, not the number of moles.
-This is simple enough to handle: just convert all quantities to moles before trying to find which one is the limiting reactant.
-Once you know how many moles of each reactant you have you can compute the molar ratio between them and compare it to the ratio from the balanced equation.
-Here is another example to demonstrate the idea:
+This is simple enough to handle: just convert all quantities to moles before calculating the amount of product expected for each one.
+In order to do this, you will need to calculate molar masses for the reactants and the product you use in your calculation.
+Here is an example to demonstrate the idea:

 Calcium carbonate reacts with hydrochloric acid to produce carbon dioxide, water, and calcium chloride.
 If you have 2.50 g of calcium carbonate and a solution containing 0.100 moles of hydrochloric acid then how many grams of carbon dioxide would be produced?